Angiopoietin 2 Recombinant Rabbit Monoclonal Antibody [JM71-34]

 Species reactivity: Human, Mouse, Rat

-Applications: WB, IHC-P
+Applications: WB, IHC-P, FC

 Clonality: Monoclonal